-Thank you for your interest in the Cabin Leader position at Caritas Creek at CCCYO Camp!
-The Cabin Leader position is an integral part to our program, and your help this upcoming week will be very important.
+Thank you for your interest in the Cabin Leader position at CCCYO Camp.
+The Cabin Leader position is an integral part of our program.
 In accordance with the policies set by the Archdiocese of San Francisco, CCCYO Camp requires one adult cabin leader per cabin (one adult per up to eleven students).
 We rely on our volunteer Cabin Leaders to mentor and care for the students that will come with their classes to attend our Caritas Creek at CCCYO Camp.

 Serving as a Cabin Leader is an exciting challenge.
-It is an opportunity to view new approaches to education, a chance to go on exploration hikes, sleep in a cabin, dine in our refurbished lodge, learn group dynamics, child psychology, and ultimately, to be responsible for the empowerment and growth of students.
-It is important to think of this program as an educational experience for cabin leaders as well as students!
+It is an opportunity to view new approaches to education, a chance to be outside, sleep in a cabin, eat in the dining hall, experience nature, learn about group dynamics, child psychology and ultimately, to be responsible for a small group of students.
+It is important to think of this program as an educational experience for both the students and for you as well!
+It is different from a formal school setting.
 Cabin Leaders are expected to stay on site during the entire program week.
 This packet has been created to help you learn more about our program and to provide you with the tools necessary to become a member of our team.